Approach

 7 minutes

-AI governance has become the thing every PE operating partner knows they need but nobody wants to build.
-The instinct is understandable: treat it like compliance.
-Draft a policy, get legal to review it, have the portfolio company CEO sign off, file it away.
-Checkbox complete.
-Move on to the value creation plan.
-The problem is that compliance-driven AI governance creates a false sense of security while simultaneously slowing down the AI initiatives that actually generate returns.
-The firms getting governance right have recognized something counterintuitive: a well-designed governance framework doesn't constrain AI adoption.
-It accelerates it.
-It gives deal teams, portfolio company operators, and boards the confidence to move faster because the guardrails are already in place.
+The problem is that compliance-driven AI governance creates a false sense of safety while slowing down the AI work that actually generates returns.
+The firms getting governance right have figured out something counterintuitive.
+A well-designed framework does not constrain AI adoption.
+It speeds it up.
+It gives deal teams, portfolio operators, and boards the confidence to move faster because the guardrails are already in place.

 The Compliance Trap